Natfeitosa/taskBoard/README.md

 ## Project
 Project Class Documentation
 This document describes the Project model.
+Please choose between AuthorID or the whole Author model for the project scheme. **NOT BOTH**

 - id (Guid): A unique identifier for the project.
 This property is of type Guid and is always public and accessible.
 - Tasks (ICollection<Tasks>): A collection of Task objects associated with the project.
 This property allows for null values and should be accessed through the get method only.